flekschas/piling.js/DOCS.md

 ## Data

-An array of objects with one required property `src`, and other optional user-defined properties:
+An array of objects with one required property `src` and other optional user-defined properties:

 - `src`: the item data.
 This can literally be anything.
-The only requirement is that the renderer understands how to render this data.
+The only requirement is that the renderer understands how to render it.

-_Note, mixed data types are currently not supported._
+  _Note, mixed data types are currently not supported.
+I.e., each item is rendered with the same renderer._

+**Examples:**

 ```javascript
 // External image data